12 Mar 2020

 The Index also compares companies that score highly on confidence in their top leaders with those that don’t.
 Confident companies are the most positive about their leadership’s courage, vision, and curiosity, plus their ability to drive a sense of purpose.

-“Successful companies will recognise that mindset as well as skillset is critical in their leadership,” Kester Scrope said.
+“Successful companies will recognize that mindset as well as skillset is critical in their leadership,” Kester Scrope said.

 “Agility is key, both at the organisational level and in the individual characteristics of leaders inspiring confidence.”